 Pickleball has an unusual learning curve — it’s one of the easiest sports to enjoy from day one, but has surprising depth as you develop.
 Here’s a rough progression for Singapore beginners:

-- Session 1–3: Getting comfortable with the paddle, understanding the kitchen rule, basic rallying in doubles.
+- Sessions 1–3: Getting comfortable with the paddle, understanding the kitchen rule, basic rallying in doubles.

 - Sessions 4–10: Developing consistency, learning the dink (the soft drop shot near the net), understanding court positioning.